 Master’s Degree Requirements

-- 8 sh of electives from management coursework in the graduate School of Business and Nonprofit Management
+8 semester hours of electives from School of Business and Nonprofit Management coursework

 A total of 8 semester hours will be chosen from an approved list of nursing or business courses taught by the School of Business and Nonprofit Management.
 These classes can be taken online or on campus.
 Explore current options for these elective credits.